eccanto/base-performance-testing-k6-elasticsearch-kibana/README.md

-This project is an example of the different types of performance tests that are described in [Performance testing summary](https://github.com/eccanto/base-performance-testing-documentation) using k6, Elasticsearch, Kibana and docker compose.
+This project is an example of the different types of performance tests that are described in [Performance testing summary](https://github.com/eccanto/base-performance-testing-documentation) using k6, Elasticsearch, Kibana and Docker compose.

 # Table of contents